xrl1/xrl1.github.io/_posts/2022-01-02-kernel-patch.md

 After reading the function’s [code](https://github.com/torvalds/linux/blob/2347961b11d4079deace3c81dceed460c08a8fc1/fs/binfmt_misc.c#L644), there is nothing unusual at a first glance.

-Now let’s spawn a kernel debuger, and find out what happens inside the kernel (there are a lot of great guide on how to do this, I used kdbg on qemu with buildroot).
+Now let’s set up a development environment and spawn a kernel debugger, and find out what happens inside the kernel (there are a lot of great guides on how to accomplish this, I used kdbg on [qemu with buildroot](https://medium.com/@daeseok.youn/prepare-the-environment-for-developing-linux-kernel-with-qemu-c55e37ba8ade)).
 Then we find the task (thread in the kernel) in which bash is stuck, and inspect it’s backtrace:

 ```stacktrace